abhinavgujral/abhinavgujral/README.md

 - 👨‍💻 All of my projects are available at [https://abhinavgujral.netlify.app/](https://abhinavgujral.netlify.app/)

-- 💬 Ask me about **SpringBoot, Java, System Design, Data Structure and Algorithm**
+- 💬 Ask me about **SpringBoot, Java, System Design, Data Structure and Algorithms**

 - 📫 How to reach me **abhinavgujral33@gmail.com**